abdo1819/evil_car/README.md

 1. a respery pi witch read the data from car using obd then transmiting using wifi to computer server
 2. maquette of rouad with two _traffic sign plate_ as server and car . at the route start the car recive the speed limit from first plate, at the road end the car report if it has passed the speed and get the new speed

+## final version _concept_
+a camera placed in front of car like dvr with inboard computer, gps, ultrasonic the model would be able to
+* detect visaul detectable violations like passing and wrong turn ..etc
+* speed violation with gps
+* space from front car with ultrasonic